fipl-hse/2020-2-level-ctlr/docs/pipeline.md

 ### Stage 4.
 Introduce abstraction for processing texts in corpus: TextProcessingPipeline

-Pipeline is responsible for applying processing techniqies to the raw text, such as tokenization, lemmatization, etc.
+Pipeline is responsible for applying processing techniques to the raw text, such as tokenization, lemmatization, etc.

 `TextProcessingPipeline` should be instantiated with the following instruction: